jonnonz1/nz-statute-book/acts/public/1981/juries-act-1981.md

   (b) disqualified according to section 7; or
-  (c) not to serve on any jury according to section 8; or (d) otherwise prevented or excused from serving on a jury by this Act or by order of a Judge; or (da) an applicant for deferral of jury service, under section 14B, whose application has been accepted but who has not yet been issued with a replacement summons under section 14C(1)﻿(d); or
+  (c) not to serve on any jury according to section 8; or (d) otherwise prevented or excused from serving on a jury by this Act or by order of a Judge; or (da) an applicant for deferral of jury service, under section 14B, whose application has been accepted but who has not yet been issued with a replacement summons; or
   (e) dead.
 (2) In exercising the power to amend the jury list, the Registrar may act on his or her own knowledge, or on such evidence as he or she considers satisfactory.